 People have argued a lot for Canon 6D’s autofocus mechanism being lame and have appreciated Canon 7D / 70D over it.
 That’s not entirely true.
 Both these cameras have different purposes.
 Canon 6D is best used for landscape photography, where you have peace and time to setup your scene and take your best shot, hence the large number of autofocus points (as available in Canon 7D) seem unnecessary for this camera.
 On the other hand the Canon 7D has a very rapid continuous shooting ability and provides a large number of autofocus points (60+ I think).
 Obviously this camera is meant for shooting fast moving subjects, such as sports or public events, etc. For me the Canon 6D works just superb!

 I have a number of assorted lenses.
-My commonly used lenses are Canon EF 16-35mm F/4L for wide-angle landscape photos, and Canon EF 24-105 F/4L for mini-telephoto lens.
-These two work out for me for most situations.
+My commonly used lenses are Canon EF 16-35mm F/4L for wide-angle landscape photos, and Canon EF 24-70mm f/2.8L II USM lens for mini-telephoto lens, and Canon EF 70-200 f/2.8L IS II USM for medium telephoto lens.
+These three work out for me for most situations.
 I also keep my portrait lens Canon EF 50mm F/1.4 in handy with me at all times.
-When I plan on shooting wild life, I use my Canon EF 70-300 F/4-5.6 lens for a nice zoomed-in shot.

 For the ball head I use SIRUI K-40X on top of my tripod.
 This is one of the best ball heads you’ll find in the market.
 It’s smooth to operate and grips the camera really strong, doesn’t let the camera slide down in long exposure shots.